How To Remove And Install A Toilet

 Applying silicone between the base of the toilet and the floor provides a more finished look.

-Using a caulking gun, run a bead of silicone around the base of the toilet, leaving a two-inch gap at the back.
+Using a caulking gun, run a bead of silicone around the base of the toilet, leaving a 2-inch gap at the back.

 When talking about toilets, the term tank refers to the part of the toilet fixture that holds the water needed to ref...

 There are also two (sometimes three) bolts coming from the bottom of the tank.
 When aligning the toilet tank with the base during installation, orient these bolts to fit into the corresponding holes on the base.

 Once the tank is in place, fasten the washers and nuts provided with the toilet installation kit using a crescent wrench and a screwdriver.
 The screwdriver is needed to hold the bolts in place as the nuts are fastened.